The One Question That Changes Everything By E.G. Link

-Before I give you the question, let me first highlight one irrefutable truth that we need to acknowledge.
-This one truth is that God owns everything that exists, including you and me.
+Before I give you the question, let me highlight one irrefutable truth we need to acknowledge.
+This one truth is that God owns everything, including you and me.

 Just one of the many passages that confirm God’s ownership of everything is found in Job 41:11where God is forcefully questioning Job,